src73/rrss/README.md

 sudo dnf install php-json
 ```

-You may run into troubles with SELinux and SQLite.
+You may run into troubles with SELinux and SQLite, particularly if using Oracle Linux.
 To get around that:

-1. run `all_together.php` in cron (rather than `load.php`)
+1. run `sudo php /path/to/all_together.php` in cron (rather than `curl http://example.com/load.php`)
 2. in `index.html`, find `rrss.php` and replace it with `rrss.json`.
 This will change the JavaScript so that it grabs from the pre-computed static json file rather than reading the json from the database on the fly.

 ## Technical limitations and to-dos